illyak/DAQ_CLASS/Pocket_Computers_Compare.md

         - More money than the RPi but not prohibitively.

 **The BeagleBone is the choice and here's why:** <br>
 - Price is accessible.
-Boards are in stock at several suppliers
+Boards are in stock at normal parts suppliers (Digi-Key, Mouser, Newark)
 - 100% open source project best suits the university
 - Fully documented and all design files available.
 Redoing the board isn't for the faint-hearted, but possible
-- There are two flavors: Can chose between a low-power Beagle (Black) and a strong processor Beagle (AI)
+- There are two flavors: Chose between a low-power Beagle (Black) and a strong processor Beagle (AI)
 - The AM5729 processor in the AI version is an industrial controller with impressive specs
+    - The software paradigm will change before the hardware possibilities are fully exploited
 - The two BeagleBones have the same cape pinout and footprint.
 Many of the peripherals are common, which means the capes would be cross-compatible
-- The PRU processor allows real-time processing, data streaming, live control, etc.
+- The PRU processor allows real-time processing, data streaming, live control, etc